Daily Almanac for

 usage: take somebody somewhere; "We lead him to our chief"; "can you take me to the main entrance?"; "He conducted us to the palace"

-2. leave, result, lead, bring about
+2. leave, result, lead, produce, bring about, give rise

 3. lead, leave, result, lead